junxit/us-congress-bills-114/bill.md

 - **(4)** Specialist Kinnard’s citation for the Bronze Star said, “For heroism in combat against a hostile force in the Republic of Vietnam on 17 February 1968.
 Specialist Four Kinnard distinguished himself while attached as a medic on a combat operation near Quang Tri, Republic of Vietnam.
 The point platoon made contact with enemy positions in a hedgerow and two of the point men were seriously wounded.
 Without hesitation, Specialist Kinnard rushed through the heavy volume of enemy fire to reach the wounded men.
 With complete disregard for his own personal safety, Specialist Kinnard remained exposed to enemy fire while he treated the wounded men.
 Once he administered first aid to the wounded, Specialist Kinnard organized their evacuation under fire.
 His personal bravery and devotion to duty were in keeping with the highest traditions of the military service and reflect great credit upon himself, his unit, and United States Army.”.
 - **(5)** Specialist Kinnard was killed in action on March 9, 1968, while rendering aid to his fellow paratroopers.

 ## § 2.
-Daniel L. Kinnard Department of Veterans Affairs Community Based Outpatient Clinic
+Daniel L. Kinnard VA Clinic

-- **(a)** *Designation* The Department of Veterans Affairs community based outpatient clinic located in Newark, Ohio, shall after the date of the enactment of this Act be known and designated as the “Daniel L. Kinnard Department of Veterans Affairs Community Based Outpatient Clinic”.
+- **(a)** *Designation* The Department of Veterans Affairs community-based outpatient clinic located in Newark, Ohio, shall after the date of the enactment of this Act be known and designated as the “Daniel L. Kinnard VA Clinic”.
-- **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the Department of Veterans Affairs community based outpatient clinic referred to in subsection (a) shall be deemed to be a reference to the Daniel L. Kinnard Department of Veterans Affairs Community Based Outpatient Clinic.
+- **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the Department of Veterans Affairs community-based outpatient clinic referred to in subsection (a) shall be deemed to be a reference to the Daniel L. Kinnard VA Clinic.